obsicn/nodejs-microservices-example-app/INSTALLING_OTEL.md

   - Rebuild your application containers with `docker-compose up --build`

   - Test again your application going to http://localhost:4000 and http://localhost:4001/api/data
-    - You should see a Json trace file in the logs of each component, like:
+    - you should see a json trace file in the logs of each component, like:
     ```
     {
 web               |   traceId: '96c2e7afc176f9ac78c19a5ea37fda35',